Caliburn-Micro/caliburn-micro.github.io/index.md

 }
 ```

+even at design time!

-### Apply methods between your view and view model automatically with parameters and guard methods
+#### Apply methods between your view and view model automatically with parameters and guard methods

 ``` xml
 <StackPanel>